-What Internal Temp Should Fish be Cooked to?
+What Should Fish be Cooked to?

 Temperature matters because it kills harmful bacteria and parasites.
 Cook fish too little, and you risk getting sick.